When I finished this book The Book Thief, I reread it because I didn’t want it to be over.

 I think we’ve been talking the power of words—read, written, and spoken—words used to obtain power, abuse, and prohibit…but also to connect, heal, and remember.

 I’m thrilled to participate in the Reading Roundup program again this summer.
 It is always one of the highlights of my teaching year!

-Dr. Keith Brown will lead a session on Graham Green’s The Quiet American in fall 2010.
+Dr. Keith Brown led a session on Graham Green’s The Quiet American.